 The cool part of tape resist is that it opens an art activity up to a wide age range.
 Even toddlers can be successful with making this spider web.

-The final touch: a spider
+The final touch: how to add a spider

 Once the webs were done, it felt like they were missing something… a spider!!

 There are a few ways to add a spider to this activity:

 - Option 1: Paint a spider onto it (that’s what I did here)

 - Option 2: Create one in construction paper and add it